How to find us

 The box office in Piazza Scala, Largo Ghiringhelli 1.

-The box office opens every day from Monday to Saturday from 10.30 am to 6 pm and on Sundays from 12 noon to 6 pm.
+The box office opens every day from Monday to Saturday from 12 noon to 6 pm.

-In case of evening performances, the opening hours are extended until 15 minutes after the beginning of the show, exclusevely for tickets of that specific evening performance.
+In case of evening performances, the box office is open 2 hours before the beginning of the performance and until 15 minutes after the beginning of the show, exclusively for tickets of that specific evening performance.

-Please note that the evening box office opens 1 hour before Filarmonica concert performances.
+Please note that the box office opens 1 hour before Filarmonica concert performances.

 La Scala’s season calendar can be obtained free of charge from our box office and from the reception at Via Filodrammatici 2.
 It can also be posted for a small charge to addresses in Italy and Europe (€ 5) and other countries (€ 10) by sending a non-transferable banker’s draft made out to “Fondazione Teatro alla Scala” to Teatro alla Scala-Ufficio Spedizioni, via Filodrammatici 2, 20121 Milan, Italy.